awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 This example shows a scenario that can create expired object delete markers in your bucket, and how you can use lifecycle configuration to direct Amazon S3 to remove the expired object delete markers\.

-Suppose you write a lifecycle policy that specifies the `NoncurrentVersionExpiration` action to remove the noncurrent versions 30 days after they become noncurrent as shown following:
+Suppose that you write a lifecycle policy that specifies the `NoncurrentVersionExpiration` action to remove the noncurrent versions 30 days after they become noncurrent as shown following:

 ```
 <LifecycleConfiguration>